rsmp-nordic/rsmp_website/_posts/2020-05-04-connecting-sta-tlcs-with-rsmp.md

 ---
 layout: post
 title: "Connecting Swedish Transport Administration TLCs with RSMP"
 date: 2020-05-04
-image:
-  url: /assets/images/more-sta-controllers.png
+image: /assets/images/more-sta-controllers.png
 ---

 The Swedish Transport Administration – Trafikverket (STA) has about 527 traffic controllers nationwide.
 Since 2011 there has been an ongoing task of connecting the traffic controllers using RSMP.